akigmm/etl_pipeline/README.md

 Copy the ETL scripts to EMR and we have our EMR ready to run jobs.

 ### Setting up Redshift
-You can follow the AWS [ Guide](https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-launch-sample-cluster.html) to run a Redshift cluster or alternatively you can use [Redshift_Cluster_IaC.py](https://github.com/san089/Data_Engineering_Projects/blob/master/Redshift_Cluster_IaC.py) Script to create cluster automatically.
+You can follow the AWS [ Guide](https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-launch-sample-cluster.html) to run a Redshift cluster

 ## How to run